Dr Tim Jordan

 Social Movements and Popular Protest

-Dr Tim Jordan has researched extensively on digital cultures.
+Tim Jordan has researched extensively on digital cultures.
 This covers a wide range of topics that relate to the effects the rise of the internet to mass use combined with increasing forms of digitisation has had.
 Tim has been working recently on both pre and post-Internet communication in order to understand what changes the Internet may or may not have brought in communication.
 This project involves an archival study of 19th Century letters to colonial Australia and an in-depth ethnographic examination of online gaming in persistent virtual worlds (World of Warcraft).
-This work will result in a book published by Continuum press due out in 2013.
+This work resulted in a book published by Bloomsbury Academic in 2013.
 Tim has worked extensively over many years on digital cultures.
 He has completed projects on hacking, hacktivism, power in cyberspace and the nature of online politics.
 In all these he has been concerned to examine the nature of technologies, cultures and politics.

 Tim has also explore the nature of protest, examining how cultures and sub-cultures were a key part of the rise of the alter-globalisation movement.
 Tim is also extending his work through a collaborative project on comparison between music and sport (in his case, surfing) in relation to theories of the body and post-humanity.